-4.2.1 Pull Update (On-Demand Update)
+B. Pull Update (On-Demand Update)

 In the pull variant, the location information is pulled to the EB resolution table at the time of resolution request if the information is unavailable in the table.
-The update is done by broadcasting an address resolution request message to all the other EBs.
-This message also contains the AA and LA of the source VM that requests the connection.
-In SAL, the smart learning ensures that other EBs that receive this message only insert this LA address in their tables if they host VM of the same tenant.
+The update is done by broadcasting an address resolution request message to all the other EBs, and receiving a reply from the EB that hosts the requested VM.
+The request message also contains the AA and LA of the source VM that requests the resolution.
+In SAL, the smart learning ensures that other EBs that receive this request message only insert this LA address in their tables if they host VM of the same tenant.
+Each EB knows which tenant VMs it serves using the information from the local VMs forwarding table.